almafa64/almafa64-bopl-mods/BoplTranslator/README.md

 # Bopl Translator

-Custom translations for every text
+A new guid based translation system + custom translation support.

 ## Setup
-place translation txts into Translations folder next to dll (or make new folder if it doesn't exists)
+Place translation txts into translations folder next to dll (or make new folder if it doesn't exists).

-## ToDo
+## Configs
-- API for mods to make custom texts translatable
+Use `fallback language` to change which language to use when no translation is found for guid.

 ## English example translation
 ```